dustinpfister/game-framework-clucker/README.md

-# js-javascript-example-game-framework
+# game-framework-clucker

-The aim with this JavaScript example is to create the first of what might be a few JavaScript examples that are game frameworks to which I will write at least [one blog post about](https://dustinpfister.github.io/2021/09/03/js-javascript-example-game-framework/).
-In my canvas example collection of posts I made a whole bunch of canvas examples, but each canvas example was for the most part its own independent thing.
-There are some good talking points to support this kind of approach to making canvas games, however I have found that I am pretty much done with making a canvas project from the ground up each time I start a new game prototype, let alone a complete project.

-There are many frameworks made all ready to choose from, but thus far I have found that I do not like the lack of control.
-So then if I want to have a framework, but maintain control, then it would seem that I just need to make my own framework.
+This is a basic game framework based off of what I have made for my [blog post on the topic of a basic game framework](https://dustinpfister.github.io/2021/09/03/js-javascript-example-game-framework/) which is just one of my many javascript examples series of posts.
+The example started to get at least a little complex to the point that writing a single blog post on the souce code would result in a blog post that is way to long.
+So I thought it would be a good idea to copy the source code for the framework, and then demos thus far into a stand alone reposatory and contineu working on it there.

-## Core Features of this framework
+## Core Features of this game framework

-This game framework has a number of core features that just about any game framework should have which include.
+I would like to keep this framework fairly basic and striped down to just a core set of features that I am actually going to use in one or more games that will be built on top of this foundation.

-* a state machine
+* A state machine
+* A canvas library that supports: layers, built in points collection system, built in draw methods, a plugin system
-* a stack of canvas layer objects using a canvas module
+* An object pool librray for creating a collection of display objects aka sprites
-* create points to be used in rendering using the canvas module
-* an object pool module
+* A general utility librray with various methods used for bounding box, distance, ect

 ## links